microsoft/VoTT/README.md

 It supports the following scenarios:

-- Computer Assisted Tagging and Tracking of Objects In Video Using Custom implementation of [Camshift tracking algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf)
+- Computer assisted tagging and tracking of objects in video using [Camshift tracking algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf)
-- Exporting Tags to CNTK format for training a CNTK object detection model.
+- Exporting tags and assets to CNTK format for training a CNTK object detection model.
 - Running and validating a trained CNTK object detection model on new videos to generate stronger models.
-(Windows only for now, GPU recommended)

 ## Table of Contents
  - [Prerequisites](#prerequisites)